sskiswani/samgine/README.md

   + `ECS.Entity` is the uniquely identifiable collection of components
   + `ECS.EntityManager` keeps track of entities, emits corresponding events
   + `ECS.Aspect` can be used to filter entities based on what components they do and/or don't have.
+  + `ECS.EntityObserver` helps keep an update to date collection of entities matching a given aspect.
 - `Engine` (`core/Engine`) provides a ['fixed timestep'](http://gafferongames.com/game-physics/fix-your-timestep/) game loop.
   + `engine.on('tick', callback)` will be called at the beginning of every frame.
   + `engine.on('update', callback)` will be called as many times as possible every frame (and at least once).